-- By injecting a local anaesthetic around it, this can temporarily numb the nerve root.
-It is useful to know whether you then notice any change in your symptoms in your arm or neck while the anaesthetic is working for the first 6 hours after the injection. - While the local anaesthetic is active, you may notice some numbness and/or weakness in the arm.
+- By placing a local anaesthetic around the nerve root this temporarily numbs the structure.
+It is useful to know whether you then notice any change in your symptoms in the arm or neck while the anaesthetic is working for the first 4-6 hours after the injection. - While the local anaesthetic is active you may notice some numbness and/or weakness in the arm.